Čierna

 Čierna ([ˈtʂɪerna]; Ágcsernyő) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

+Name

+The village's name comes from the Hungarian personal name Csernő, or archaically, Cserna.
+The Ág- prefix is in memory of Agh, a local landowner mentioned in a 1270 record, where the village is called Chernafewld.
+The Slovak version of the name was created in 1948.

 History

 In historical records the village was first mentioned in 1214.

 Geography

 The village lies at an altitude of 101 metres and covers an area of 4.244 km².

 It has a population of 415 people.